“This post may contain affiliate links. Please read my disclosure for more info.

 And for some things, sure.
 You’re favorite pair of jeans can spark joy.
 But those skinny jeans you’ve kept for four years just in case you lose 15 pounds?
 At some point, they stop being an inspiration and can just make you feel inadequate.

-I have a souvenir rock from each hike we’ve been on.
+I have some souvenir rocks from hikes we’ve been on.
 And as odd as it seems, the memories they evoke do spark joy.
 So I’m keeping them.

 “The question of what you want to own, is really the question of how you want to live your life.”